Silver Diner

-Silver Diner is an American restaurant chain with locations in the eastern United States (Maryland, Virginia, New Jersey, Washington D.C.).
-Its corporate headquarters are in Rockville, Maryland.
+Silver Diner is an American restaurant chain with locations in the Mid-Atlantic United States (Maryland, Virginia, New Jersey, Washington D.C.).
+Its corporate headquarters are in Rockville, Maryland, at its debut location.

 History

-In 1989, Robert Giaimo and Ype Von Hengst opened the original Silver Diner in Rockville, Maryland.
+In 1989, Bob Giaimo and Ype Von Hengst opened the original Silver Diner in Rockville, Maryland.
 This original location has annual sales of $6 million.
-Silver Diner Development LLC. operates 19 restaurants in the mid-Atlantic region of the United States with locations in New Jersey, Maryland, Virginia, and Washington D.C. and employs more than 1,700 people.
+Silver Diner Development LLC. operates 23 restaurants in the mid-Atlantic region of the United States with locations in New Jersey, Maryland, Virginia, and Washington D.C. and employs over 1,700 people.

 In 2007, Silver Diner established its first airport location with the opening of its sixteenth restaurant in the AirMall at Baltimore/Washington International Thurgood Marshall Airport (BWI).